MarkusH/blog/content/Development/2012-11-13__en__cloudraid-4-implementation.rst

 :tags: Apache, C/C++, CloudRAID, Cluster, Eclipse, Encryption, Java, Network, Security, Server, Studium
 :author: Markus Holtermann
+:summary: This post is a continuation of the blog series about the student research paper CloudRAID.
+It features the underlying JNI implementation.

 This post is a continuation of the blog series about the student research paper